Glossary

 At least 85% agreement: The observation trainee's score must match with at least 85% of the anchor's score.

-Implementation: The evaluation monitors the fidelity of the QRIS.
+Implementation: The evaluation monitors the fidelity of the QIS.

-Includes program outcomes: Investigates whether the QRIS causes demonstrable effects on program-level outcomes.
+Includes program outcomes: Investigates whether the QIS causes demonstrable effects on program-level outcomes.

-Includes child outcomes: Investigates whether the QRIS causes demonstrable effects on child development.
+Includes child outcomes: Investigates whether the QIS causes demonstrable effects on child development.

-Includes systems outcomes: Investigates whether the QRIS causes demonstrable effects on system-level outcomes.
+Includes systems outcomes: Investigates whether the QIS causes demonstrable effects on system-level outcomes.

 Competitive contract: Multiple organizations place bids on services needed.